-Also known as exploratory laparotomy, belly surgery is performed for several reasons.
+Also known as exploratory laparotomy, abdominal surgery is performed for several reasons.
 They include the removal of diseased organs, removing bladder stones, taking biopsies, and removing foreign bodies.
 Yes, pets have been known to swallow a number of inedible items, including socks, locks, and rocks.

 Our veterinarians perform a preventive operation known as a prophylactic gastropexy.
-Meant for dogs at risk for GDV or “stomach twisting,” the surgery attaches the stomach to the inside of the belly, keeping it from twisting and possibly taking the animal’s life.
+Meant for dogs at risk for GDV or “stomach twisting,” the surgery attaches the stomach to the inside of the abdomen, keeping it from twisting and possibly taking the animal’s life.

 Bladder & Urinary Surgery

 The most common bladder surgery for dogs is the removal of bladder stones.
 For cats, it’s a procedure known as a perineal urethrostomy (PU).
 Male cats have a tendency to experience blockages in their urethra.
 When this happens several times, a PU is performed to widen the exit route.